TrailBlazersInc/TrailBlazers/documentation/M5_Testing_and_Code_Review.md

 ### 2.3.
 Jest Coverage Report Screenshots With Mocks

 ![Jest Tests](images/jest_tests.png)
+Please note that our team was not required to test BanControllers, BanRoutes, ReportRoutes, nor ReportControllers due to team reduction.

 ### 2.4.
 Jest Coverage Report Screenshots Without Mocks

-![Jest Tests, no mocks](images/jest_tests_no_mocks.png)
+![Jest Tests, no mocks](images/jest_tests_no_mocks.png) Please note that our team was not required to test BanControllers, BanRoutes, ReportRoutes, nor ReportControllers due to team reduction.

 ---